flaxandteal/arches-container-toolkit/README.md

   make build
   make run

+The `make build` command will **wipe all data in the (container) Postgres database, if one already exists**.
 Note that it will set up a `./docker` submodule or subfolder by default, to pull in the rest of the toolkit, so please make sure you do not have any conflicting folder in the same location (there is experimental functionality to change the target folder name, but mileage may vary).